Boltenia ovifera

 Boltenia ovifera is a species of ascidian tunicate in the family Pyuridae.
 It is found in the Arctic to the South of Cape Cod.
 Boltenia ovifera has an average lifespan of 3 years and it can house small invertebrate creatures like the red king crab.
-They group in long stalks around 20-30 cm, they are found in the ocean on a substrata around 10-300m.
+They group in long stalks around 20–30 cm, they are found in the ocean on a substrata around 10–300 m.
 Under a microscope it was observed that they have spines on their external surface.
 Inside the tunic, no real organized cellular system was observed.
 It was also noted that they have a single layer heart, where each cell had a single microfibril.

-Boltenia Ovifera is a functional organism, but its main purpose isn’t to survive and reproduce, like most living organisms.
+Boltenia Ovifera is a functional organism, but its main purpose isn't to survive and reproduce, like most living organisms.
 Although its ecological role is unclear and poorly understood, Boltenia live to house and protect smaller invertebrate creatures and hang in groups, in stalks on seabeds surrounded by red-algae.
-This species isn’t known to be a complicated organism due to its lack of an organized cellular system which is most likely why it has such a short life span.
-Although they aren’t complicated organisms, it was found that on their exterior, they obtain a spine and a single layer heart (a non-complex heart structure composed of a single cell thick layer of cells that makes up the muscular wall in the heart).
+This species isn't known to be a complicated organism due to its lack of an organized cellular system which is most likely why it has such a short life span.
+Although they aren't complicated organisms, it was found that on their exterior, they obtain a spine and a single layer heart (a non-complex heart structure composed of a single cell thick layer of cells that makes up the muscular wall in the heart).

-Scientists observed in the areas of sea potatoes, there were anemones and soft corals, which are both “Filter-feeding macroinvertebrates”.
+Scientists observed in the areas of sea potatoes, there were anemones and soft corals, which are both "Filter-feeding macroinvertebrates".
 More profuse people are around the areas of the sea potatoes.
-The scientist concluded that the sea potatoes were acting as a “biogenic habitat to enhance local species richness in the rocky subtidal zone” (Francis et al. 1375).
+The scientist concluded that the sea potatoes were acting as a "biogenic habitat to enhance local species richness in the rocky subtidal zone".